fatih/vim-go/README.md

 * Syntax highlighting
 * Autocompletion support with `<C-x><C-o>` (omnicomplete)
 * Integrated and improved snippets support
-* Better go fmt on save, keeps cursor position and doesn't break your undo history
+* Better gofmt on save, keeps cursor position and doesn't break your undo history
 * Go to symbol/declaration
 * Automatically import packages
 * Compile and build package
 * Run quickly your snippet
+* Run tests and see any errors in quick window
 * Lint your code
 * Advanced source analysis tool with oracle